MachineLearning4HealthcareHomework/HW3/README.md

 # Machine Learning for Healthcare - Homework 3
 ## Overview
 The third homework of the course [Machine Learning for Healthcare](https://bmi.inf.ethz.ch/teaching/261-5120-00l-machine-learning-for-health-care-spring-2020/) deals with a medical image segmentation problem.
-We were tasked to do so with a [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) and as an additional hurdle to overcome, the different images could be rotated.
+We ([Georgia Sourous](https://github.com/GeorgiaSou), [Rhishabh Singh](https://github.com/Rishabh-eth), [Jannik Gut](https://github.com/rostro36))  were tasked to do so with a [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) and as an additional hurdle to overcome, the different images could be rotated.

 ## Explanation of files
 This explanation and all the other files are alternatively available on [GitHub](https://github.com/rostro36/ML4HC-HW3).
 The files should be used according to the appearence in this list.